 When you enroll in Hoosier Healthwise, you will select a health

-(primary care doctors, specialists, home health care providers,
+care doctors, specialists, home health care providers, pharmacies,

-health care services, you must use the health care providers who
+services, you must use the health care providers who are in your

 - Managed Health Services (MHS)

 You can learn more about picking a health plan by going to the